Any topological recursion on a rational spectral curve is KP integrable: Introduction

 The main goal of this paper is to complete the study of KP integrability for the TR differentials as a property of a family of differentials.
 We prove that for any TR input data with the spectral curve of genus $0$ the associated differentials are KP integrable.

-Note that, while this result is the most genera that one might hope to obtain in the framework of our understanding of KP integrability as a global property of a system of differentials, it does not exhibits the interrelations between KP and TR: there are conjectures on integrability of the system of correlation differentials associated to higher genera spectral curves that involve corrections with $\Theta$-functions and is understood as the property of particular expansions of the differentials, see a recent survey in~\cite{eynard2024hirota}.
+Note that, while this result is the most general that one might hope to obtain in the framework of our understanding of KP integrability as a global property of a system of differentials, it does not exhibit all interrelations between KP and TR: there are conjectures on integrability of the system of correlation differentials associated to higher genera spectral curves that involve corrections with $\Theta$-functions and is understood as the property of particular expansions of the differentials, see a recent survey in~\cite{eynard2024hirota}.

 The rest of the introduction is organized as follows: in Section~\ref{sec:IntroMainTheorem} we proceed to formulate the main result of this paper, and in Section~\ref{sec:IntroBackground} we provide details on the results in~\cite{ABDKS3} briefly mentioned above; they form the necessary background for our main theorem.